Skip to content

 Tips:

-• Room temperature is easier than ice cold
+• Room temperature is easier on your gut than ice cold

 • Sip throughout the day